mastermach50/blog/articles/raw/dualbooting-nixos-and-windows-with-secureboot.md

 Here are some general tips for using your dual bootable system

 - To clear NixOS generations from the systemd-boot screen you need to run the `nix-collect-garbage` command and then also rebuild the system.
-- systemd-boot has some keyboard shortcuts to set an entry as the default entry, set the time to auto select the default entry etc. You can fing that [here](https://systemd.io/BOOT/)
+- systemd-boot has some keyboard shortcuts to set an entry as the default entry, set the time to auto select the default entry etc. You can find that [here](https://systemd.io/BOOT/).
 - If you want to switch from Windows to NixOS while in Windows instead of powering off and the starting the system select reboot from Windows.
 In Windows powering off and then on again is not the same as a reboot [Shutting Down Doesn't Fully Shut Down Windows 10](https://www.howtogeek.com/349114/shutting-down-doesnt-fully-shut-down-windows-10-but-restarting-it-does/).
 Although there is no actual proof that restarting is better to switch from Windows to another OS I still recommend restarting to switch to a different OS.